suchmememanyskill/CssLoader-ThemeDb/README.md

 The Chromium Embedded Framework (CEF) debugger is very useful for creating themes, as it allows you to play around directly with the style of the Steam Deck UI.

 The debugger allows you to access tabs that are used for the UI.
-A few common ones are:
+The main ones are listed below.

 - `SP` - The main UI of the Steam Deck
 - `QuickAccess` - The Quick Access overlay